-This policy sets out the requirements for FNHC to discharge its appropriate accountability for safeguarding children, young people and adults at risk of harm or abuse and is in keeping with the requirements of the Jersey Care Commission Standards for Home Care (JCC 2019).
+This policy sets out the requirements for FNHC to discharge its appropriate accountability for safeguarding children, young people and adults at risk of harm or abuse and is in keeping with the requirements of the Jersey Care Commission Standards for Home Care (JCC 2022).

-This policy should be read alongside the Jersey Safeguarding Partnership Board's (SPB) Memorandum of Understanding (MOU) (SPB 2019b).
-The MOU, signed by partnership agencies including FNHC, establishes how organizations should work with the SPB and details commitments and safeguarding standards.
+This policy should be read alongside the current version of the Jersey Safeguarding Partnership Board's (SPB) Memorandum of Understanding (MOU).
+The MOU, signed by partnership agencies including FNHC, establishes how organisations should work with the SPB and details commitments and safeguarding standards.